 Green ball gowns tinted with arsenic.
 Top hats made with mercury.
 Flammable crinoline.
 These are just some of the lethal fashions covered in the book Fashion Victims: The Dangers of Dress Past and Present, which details the history of death by clothing.
 Focusing on the mid-1700s to the 1930s, the book is an astonishing and sometimes gory account of the ways in which clothing has killed—by accident, by design, or through treacherous manufacturing conditions.

-This dark history is presented alongside a series of illustrations from the era, which show just how dangerous dressing could be.
-Below, a selection of images from this startling and fascinating book.
+This dark history is presented alongside a series of illustrations from the era, which show just how dangerous getting dressed could be.
+Atlas Obscura has a selection of images from this startling and fascinating history.

 This story was updated with minor edits on October 22, 2018.

 No purchase necessary.
 Winner will be selected at random on 01/01/2019.
 Offer available only in the U.S. (including Puerto Rico).
 Offer subject to change without notice.
 See contest rules for full details.

 Like Atlas Obscura and get our latest and greatest stories in your Facebook feed.